 It’s important to note: Castile soap comes in a concentrated form, and needs to be diluted in order to use!
 Follow the dilution suggestions on the bottle for everyday household uses.

 Castile Soap is a plant based soap made from vegetable oil such as olive, coconut, palm, or any other plant based oil rather than from animal fat.

-The soap is made by mixing lye with oil and purified water to create a
+The soap is made by mixing potassium hydroxide lye with vegetable oil and purified water to create a liquid soap mixture.

 It is believed that Castile soap originated in the 11th C in Aleppo of the Levant region and moved westward after the first crusades.